Mary Spio: CEEK VR

 In 2015, Spio founded the CEEK Virtual Reality platform, which currently runs as a streaming service for virtual events which enables live events and helps content creators to reach their fans and users through virtual means including virtual reality headsets, gaming consoles, mobile phones, tablets, desktops, laptops and Smart TVs.
 The CEEK VR platform was expanded into the CEEK VR App and the CEEK website.

 Author

 Spio is also a writer and is the author of It's Not Rocket Science: 7 Game-Changing Traits for Uncommon Success, a self-help book published in 2015, and A Song for Carmine, a love-romance novel.
 She has also contributed to Chicken Soup for the Soul in the past.
+Mary Spio was also a keynote speaker at the Women in Tech Global Conference in 2020, where she shared insights on virtual reality and its future applications.